SichangHe/igem-2022-dku-backup/src/attributions.md

 Proposed the project topic, participated in plasmid design and workflow design of E.coli group, participated in wet labs and background research.
 Helped conduct collaboration with XJLTU as a part of human practice.

+### Lingrui Lai

+Responsible for wet lab design and experiment for yeast group.
+Contribute to Human Practice with Conference of China iGEMer Community.